samail-islam/Raw-html-Inspect/README.md

 # Android-Inspect
-A simple raw html code fetcher
+If you want to see the raw html source code of a site, just use this programme.